 In the video Data Table Structure we introduce the data organization and data representation in KNIME Analytics Platform in more detail.

 The basic data types in KNIME Analytics Platform are

 String, along with other supported data types such as

 Blob.
 KNIME Analytics Platform also supports customized data types, for

 example, a representation of a molecule.

-If you click on the "Spec" tab in an output table, you will see the data types of the columns in the data table, as well as the domain of the values in the columns, as shown in Figure 24.
-For numerical values you will see the range of the values in the data.
-For string values, you will see the different values appearing in the data.
+Click the "Spec" tab in an output table, to see the data types of the columns in the data table, as well as the domain of the values in the columns, as shown in Figure 37.
+For numerical values, only the range of the values in the data is shown.
+For string values, the different values appearing in the data are shown.

-The reader nodes in KNIME Analytics platform assign a data type to each column based on their interpretation of the content.
-If the correct data type of a column is not recognized by the reader node, you can convert the data type afterwards.
-The nodes to convert data types are for example String to Number, Number to String, Double to Int, String to Date&Time, String to JSON, and String to URI.
+The reader nodes in KNIME Analytics Platform assign a data type to each column based on their interpretation of the content.
+If the correct data type of a column is not recognized by the reader node, the data type can be corrected afterwards.
+There are nodes available to convert data types.
+For example: String to Number, Number to String, Double to Int, String to Date&Time, String to JSON, and String to URI.